finos/perspective/docs/usage.md

 ```

 Alternatively, if you're fine with a default theme and don't want to bundle yourself,
-you can just import the pre-bundled assets from the `perspective-examples`
+you can just import the pre-bundled assets from their respective modules.
-module's `build/` directory:

 ```html
 <script src="perspective.view.js"></script>